Vertigo: Understanding the Causes of Balance Dysregulation

 A Network Problem

 What if the problem isn’t just in your ear?
+What causes vertigo?

 Let’s zoom out.